 Daily Presidential Tracking Poll

-The Rasmussen Reports daily Presidential Tracking Poll for Tuesday shows that 45% of Likely U.S. Voters approve of President Trump’s job performance.
-Fifty-four percent (54%) disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Wednesday shows that 43% of Likely U.S. Voters approve of President Trump’s job performance.
+Fifty-five percent (55%) disapprove.

-The latest figures include 29% who Strongly Approve of the way the president is performing and 45% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -16. (see trends)
+The latest figures include 32% who Strongly Approve of the job Trump is doing and 46% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -14. (see trends).